VATSIM-SSA/sectorfile-overview/repository-management/templates/pull-requests/PULL_REQUEST_TEMPLATE.md

 ## Issue Number and Link

+closes: _insert link to the issue you are closing or type #id_

-closes (Insert linnk to your issue you are fixing here)
+contributes: _insert link to the issue you are contributing to or type #id_

 ## Describe Your Changes

+-
+-

-# Checklist
+## Checklist

-(Write inside all the backets an "x" to indicate you agree, like this: [x] )
+_write inside all the backets an "x" to indicate you agree (ie: [x]_

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code